Human After All: Recording

-Music
+Composition

 Whereas Discovery uses conventional pop song structures, Human After All uses repetitive loops.
 A press release said Human After All was "more spontaneous and direct" than Daft Punk's previous albums.
 Stereogum described the first track, "Human After All", as "deceptively cheerful-sounding", with "back-and-forth" staccato guitar.
 "The Prime Time of Your Life" pairs a "gnarled, percussive low-end melody" with processed vocals.
 "Robot Rock" uses a sample of the main melody of the 1980 Breakwater song "Release the Beast", with "amped-up" funk riffs.
 "Steam Machine" and "The Brainwasher" are "crunchy, biting" industrial tracks and "Make Love" is "mellow" neo soul.
 Following the brief "channel-surfing" interlude of "On/Off", "Television Rules the Nation" is said to have a "Black Sabbath crunch".
 "Technologic" is a "guitar-heavy" track, with a monotonous pitch-shifted voice intoning instructions such as "buy it, use it, break it, fix it, trash it, change it, mail, upgrade it".
 For the final song "Emotion", it was observed that despite the title word repeating throughout its duration, the singing voice itself lacks emotive expression.